 This site is remote and rarely visited.
 There are no easy days to look forward to while trekking.
 In addition, you will descend to lows of 1,400m/4,593ft and then ascend to highs of over 3,100m/10,010ft and back down again.
 The altitude will not be your biggest challenge, it is not as high as Rainbow Mountain or Cusco City for instance.
 However, you still get pretty high, so you need to acclimatized, either in Cusco or the Sacred Valley for 2 or 3 days.
 The trek is very taxing on the legs.
 With everything said, it is 100% worth it.
 You will hike in total peace and explore the ruins with almost no tourists around.
 Compared to the thousands of visitors coming to Machu Picchu every day, Choquequirao only has an average of 25 visitors a day.
-It truly is an enjoyable experience to join this elite club of trekkers.
+It truly is an enjoyable experience to join the elite few trekkers who have visited.

 Choquequiroa Trek vs Inca Trail

 The Inca Trail on the other hand sees hundreds of trekkers every day and is almost always booked months in advance.
 It has a flat stone path laid down by the Incas with lots of stairs and incredible ancient archeological sites to visit.
-It too can be a challenge with dead womans pass and 4 days of hiking but not at difficult as Choquequiroa.
-If you are not up to a 4 day trek Inca and you still want to experiene a part of the Inca Trail, it is possible to join the Inca trail at Km104.
+It too can be a challenge with “Dead Womans’ Pass” and 4 days of hiking, however it is still not at difficult as Choquequiroa.
+If you are not up to a 4 day Inca trek and still want to experiene a part of the Inca Trail, it is possible to join the Inca trail at Km104.
 You get to trek the last one third of the Classic Inca Trail directly to Machu Picchu through the Sun Gate.
-Most people are able to do this trek without difficulty.
+Most people are able to do this trek without any problems.

 Difficulty of each trek

 Another noticeable difference is the difficulty of each trek.
 The Inca Trail does not need an advanced level of fitness and you can have a day of relaxed and moderate walking.
-The same can’t be said for Choquequiroa, the hike is pretty intense especially the 7-day version, there are no breaks, except to sleep and get back at it again the next morning.
+However, the same can’t be said for Choquequiroa, the hike is pretty intense, especially the 7-day version.
+There are no breaks, except to sleep and get back at it again the next morning.

 Flora and fauna

-The flora and fauna found on the Inca Trail is pretty unique to it.
+The flora and fauna found on the Inca Trail is pretty unique in its own regard.
 On the Choquequirao its Amazonian Jungle flora and fauna are wild and unkempt.
 They have barely been touched by humans.
 Thus it presents the kind of natural beauty that simply takes your breath away.

 Once you arrive at these sights, their closely related history is easy to spot.
 They have divided their complexes into different sectors, depending on each one’s needs and location.
 The Ceremonial Center shares the most similarities between these two sites.
 From the main platform you can see lined water channels used to carry ceremonial waters or Chicha (a special purple corn drink still consumed in Peru today) to shrines and baths throughout the site.
 Included is a main platform reserved for royalty and the elite.
 Their respect and understanding of astrology is also represented in the Giant staircase that opens up to the December Solstice and other structures that mark the direction of certain solar events, such as the June and December Solstice sun rises and sunsets.